Deric-Williamson/Movie-Analysis_Microsoft/README.md

 *  After data analysis, we would recommend our company to produce an adventure movie.

-*  The best performing genre in terms of gross revenue and average gross revenue per title is Adventure.
+*  The best performing genre in terms of gross revenue and average gross revenue per title is adventure.

 *  If you decide to release an adventure movie, our data shows that December is the highest gross revenue generating month.